Disponible avec une licence Standard ou Advanced.

 - Add additional steps and paths to the workflow, taking into consideration any branching or looping that might need to happen.

 - Identify steps in the workflow that could be automated.
-Workflow Manager provides many automated steps as part of the installation.
+Workflow Manager (Classic) provides many automated steps as part of the installation.

 You can automate steps in many ways: